ziphra/promline/readme.md

 the `tandem-repeats` file is a tandem repeat annotations file that can be used by `Sniffles` to improve variant calling in repetitive regions.
 This file can be found [here](https://github.com/fritzsedlazeck/Sniffles/tree/master/annotations) and is also in this directory.

-After calling, BND variants will be duplicate to their BND mates, so both breakpoints can be represented and egally annotated in following steps.
+After SV calling, BND variants will be duplicate to create lines in the VCF with their BND mates coordinates, so both breakpoints can be represented and egally annotated in following steps.

 ### Small variants calling
 Small variants calling can either be done with `Clair3`, the caller recommended by nanopore, or with PEPPER-Margin-DeepVariant, or both.